siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 ### File systems of the partitions

 The type *"GPT "* should be selected as the partition table.
 In this way the advantages over *"MBR "* can be used.
 Only with old hardware *"MBR "* is still meaningful.
-The explanations for this can be found on our manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk).

 **Linux Swap**
 A `swap` partition corresponds in functionality to the swap file in Windows, but is far more effective than it.
 Its size depends on the installed system and the user's requirements.
 Some examples: